cvanballegooijen/devwebapp-ruby/README.md

 Follow the instructions documented here:
 [Integrate a Kubernetes Cluster with an External Vault Server](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-external-vault?optInFrom=learn)

+> **Note**
-Note: We need to add the X-Vault-Namespace header to be able to get secrets from HashiCorp Vault Enterprise or HCP Vault.
+> We need to add the X-Vault-Namespace header to be able to get secrets from HashiCorp Vault Enterprise or HCP Vault.

 Change the following in step "Deploy application with hard-coded Vault address" from the instructions mentioned above.